See a Problem?

 There are other small issues, but I do not think it would be wise to accentuate them.
 This book has gotten some major, really big issues right, and it has done so in a readable and winsome way.
 The practical truths it presents combined with George's excellent illustrations will be very helpful to a believer locked into a performance mentality.
 A good, discerning mentor will be able to correct the reader with the minor issues as necessary.

-As my aim is to read all the books from the Hillsong Resource I decided that "recommended books" should have priority.
+...moreFirstly, let's start with "Grace"...
+It's taken me a while to understand that "there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set As my aim is to read all the books from the Hillsong Resource I decided that "recommended books" should have priority.
 What to say about this one?
 Well, A LOT!
 However, as I want to work as a tool to influence people to read, I will simply outline some of the main points of the book.

 Firstly, let's start with "Grace"...
 It's taken me a while to understand that "there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death" (Romans 8:1-2).